-Couldn’t resolve version – How to solve this Elasticsearch error
+Couldn t resolve version – How to solve this Elasticsearch exception

 Opster Team

 This guide will help you check for common problems that cause the log ” Couldn’t resolve version ” to appear.
-To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: version and index.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: index, version.

 Log Context